 Your hosting platform is the company which puts your content onto the internet.
 It also stores all your drafts, ideas, and information for easy access.
 Your chosen provider will have a one-click WordPress install button which will help you organize and stay on top of all your posts and content.

 6. Work On Your Blog’s Design

-If you’re a total beginner, you may want to go for a free blog theme provided by your blog platform.
-These themes tend to be fairly simple and nondescript – fine for beginners, but not the best if you are more serious about your personal blog.
+If you’re a total beginner, you may want to go for a free blog theme provided by your platform.
+These themes tend to be fairly simple and nondescript – fine for beginners, but not the best if you are more serious about your personal site.

 7. Have A Plan For Your Content

-If often happens that newbie bloggers lack focus.
-If your blog is just about you and your life, then planning posts can be more difficult than if you were running a travel blog or a sports blog.
-As we stressed in step one, knowing your general idea (including voice, viewpoint, and actual content) is key to success with a personal blog.
+If often happens that newbie content creators lack focus.
+If your site is just about you and your life, then planning posts can be more difficult than if you were running a travel blog or a sports blog.
+As we stressed in step one, knowing your general idea (including voice, viewpoint, and actual content) is key to success with a personal site.

 Some category ideas to get you started are:

 - Monthly round-ups.
 At the end of each month, you can write a post detailing some of your favorite things from the month.
 These can include products, experiences, films, music, anything you like.
 You could also include some photos you’ve taken that month or a life lesson you’ve learned.

 - Day in the life.
 These types of posts are a fun way for a reader to learn more about you and feel closer to you.
 You could plan one every two weeks or so – just make sure you pick an exciting day!